arnab64/fastSearch/README.md

 ## Usage
 - fastSearch will be supported on Shopify and other seller platforms
 - fastSearch will also be available as a Python library, and a run-time API
 - powering search services for Stella (in-house AI)

+## Sections (to be completed by Feb-2021).
+Notebooks available inside the folder /sections.
+- Data transformation to search optimized data
+- Search optimized feature engineering
+- Creation of dense vectors on textual features
+- Indexing data to ElasticSearch
+- How to add dense vectors, and computing feature dependent
+- Creating a 'search bar' in Js